 Modules Emotional competences Module 3: Hate Speech Online against Women Emotional consciousness: Ability to identify and understand emotions in oneself and others, through verbal and non-verbal expression (facial expression, body expressiveness, empathy or understanding of other's perspectives, getting involved in their experiences, reading situational and expressive cues that have a degree of cultural consensus).
 Emotional autonomy: Ability to assume responsibility for decisions, engaging in healthy, safe, and ethical behaviours.
 Interpersonal intelligence: Mastery of social skills, communication skills and receptive listening.
 Ability to share emotions in a manner appropriate to the structure of the relationship and context.
-Assertivenes: Pro-social and cooperative attitudes, respect, and acceptance of individual differences.
+Assertivenes: Pro-social and cooperative

 Modules Emotional competences Module 4: Cyber Control and Limits Online Emotional consciousness: Ability to perceive, identify and understand emotions in oneself and others, through verbal and non-verbal expression.
 Empathy or understanding of others' perspectives, getting involved in their experiences.
 Emotional regulation: Ability to adequately manage emotions.
 Recognizing and having the ability to regulate some feelings and emotions, which strongly affect the behaviours they cause.
 Having skills to cope with unpleasant or uncomfortable emotions that favour a reduction in intensity, duration and frequency of unpleasant emotions.
 Emotional autonomy: Possessing positive self-esteem.
-Ability to assume responsibility for decisions, engaging in healthy, safe and ethical behaviours.
-Ability to cope resiliently in adverse situations.
-Interpersonal intelligence: Ability to build and maintain good relationships with others.
+Ability to acy ersiliently in adverse situations.
+Interpersonal intelligence: Ability to point behaviours.
+Ability to build and maintain good relationships with others.
 Mastery of social skills, communication skills and receptive listening.
 Assertiveness (the ability to say NO).
 Pro-social and cooperative attitudes, respect and acceptance of individual differences.
 Skills to prevent and solve problems or conflicts.
 Life and well-being skills: Ability to face daily challenges and exceptional situations in an adaptive and responsible manner, which allows one to organise life in a healthy and balanced way, contributing to experiencing satisfaction and well-being.
-Decision-making in different areas.

 Modules Emotional competences Module 5: Intersectionality, Multiple Discrimination and Other Areas Affected Emotional consciousness: Ability to be aware of the emotions, identify and understand them.
 Emotional regulation: Ability to adequately manage emotions.
 Recognising and having the ability to regulate some feelings and emotions, which strongly affect the behaviours they cause.
 Having skills to cope with unpleasant or uncomfortable emotions that favour a reduction in intensity, duration and frequency of unpleasant emotions.
 Emotional independence: Ability to handle self-emotions: self-management, self-esteem, self-confidence, motivation, self-efficiency.
 Interpersonal Intelligence: Ability to handle social skills and motivation, assertiveness, social commitment, empathy and problem solving.
+Emotional commitment, empathy and problem solving.

-4. DIGITAL COMPETENCES NEEDED TO PREVENT THE TYPE OF GBCV
+4. DIGITAL COMPETENCES NEEDED TO

+PREVENT THE TYPE OF GBCV

 Modules Digital Competences Module 1: Introduction to Gender-based Cyberviolence Digital contents and data literacy: Ability to articulate information needs, to locate and retrieve digital data, information and content.
 To judge the relevance of the source and its content.
 To store, manage, and organise digital data, information and content.
+To store, manage, and organise digital data, information and content.
 Communication and collaboration: Ability to interact, communicate and collaborate through digital technologies while being aware of cultural and generational diversity.
 To participate in society through public and private digital services and participatory citizenship.
 To manage one's digital presence, identity and reputation.
 Module 2: Sexual Cyberviolence Digital contents and data literacy: Ability to evaluate data, information and digital content: Recognise potentially threatening digital content (phrases, images, videos, other) and/or awareness of explicitly threatening content (danger of minimisation).
 Communication and collaboration: Netiquette: ability to know the informal rules governing the good behaviour of a user on the web.
-Safety: Ability to protect health and wellbeing.
+Safety: Ability to protect health and well- being.